-A Drainage Plan depicting proposed grading, proposed retaining or rockery walls, drainage patterns, and stormwater retention and disposal facilities shall be provided with the Preliminary Master Plan Design Review.
-A Drainage Plan depicting proposed grading, proposed retaining and rockery walls, drainage patterns, and stormwater retention and disposal facilities shall be provided with the Final Master Plan Design Review.
-In addition, a document outlining all stormwater assumptions and calculations shall be submitted with this review.
-It is imperative the Drainage Plan has been approved by the ARC prior to submitting any plans to the County for Final Plat approval in order to avoid project delays and Developer expenses associated with a possible resubmittal of the County's Final Plat.
-A Drainage Plan must also be submitted with the Final Townhouse Design Review submittal and any Additions and Alterations Design Review submittals and Landscape Alterations Design Review submittals.
+A Drainage Plan depicting proposed grading, proposed retaining and rockery walls, drainage patterns, and stormwater retention and disposal facilities shall be provided with the Preliminary Design Review submittal.
+A Drainage Plan depicting proposed grading, proposed retaining or rockery walls, drainage patterns, and stormwater retention and disposal facilities shall be provided with the Final Design Review submittals.
+In addition, a document outlining all stormwater assumptions and calculations shall be submitted with the Final Design Review.
+Provisions for the disbursement of all homesite drainage, including drainage from the yard, landscapes areas, and all impervious surfaces such as the roof, walkways, driveway, patios, and terraces, are the property owner's responsibility.
+All site drainage must be retained and disposed of on the owner's property.
+Drainage structures shall be designed to appear natural and seamlessly fit into the surrounding landscape.
+Rock-lined drainage structures are generally not permitted, all drainage risk factors and specific solutions.

-Some townhouse neighborhood sites are subject to additional drainage impacts from sources such as the golf course, Common Areas, and roadways during conditions that exceed the designed capacity for those areas or facilities.
-For those townhouse neighborhood sites, Developers are encouraged to consider a free-draining foundation system around the perimeter of the foundation of affected townhouses or other drainage systems as recommended by a qualified engineer or construction professional.
+Some homesites are subject to additional drainage impacts from off-site sources, such as the golf course, common areas, and street runoff, during conditions that exceed the designed capacity for those areas or facilities.
+For those homesites Owners are encouraged to consider a free- draining foundation system around the perimeter of the foundation or other drainage systems as recommended by a qualified engineer or construction professional.
+The installation of driveway culverts and drainage swales along street frontages may help to channel and disperse runoff from larger storms.
+These measures should be considered and may be required by the ARC.